 Cash, cheques and card: how do you pay in Spain?

-Many smaller businesses don’t have card machines or prefer not to use them, so it is best to carry enough cash to pay for a meal, public transport and other small purchases.
-Cheques are still common, and are often used to pay for services (such as a plumber or electrician), or deposits on housing and large purchases (such as furniture or a new car).
-Bills can be paid by cheque or by direct debit.
+While much of Spain is embracing the technology, some smaller businesses still don’t have card machines or prefer not to use them, so it is best to carry enough cash to pay for a meal, public transport and other small purchases.
+Payment by cheque is now uncommon in Spain.